faasm/faasm/docs/python.md

 ## Building CPython and packages

-You must make sure that you've set up the latest emscripten toolchain locally, and built our own custom musl.
+You must make sure that you've set up the latest emscripten toolchain locally, build libc and malloc etc.

 Once this is done, you can run the following: